brickpool/logo/README.md

 # LogoPG
 Siemens (tm) LOGO! library for Arduino

-The library is based on the implementation of Settimino http://settimino.sourceforge.net/ Only LOGO 0BA4 to 0BA6 are supported via the serial programming interface
+The library is based on the implementation of Settimino http://settimino.sourceforge.net/.

+Only LOGO 0BA4 to 0BA6 are supported via the serial programming interface.

+Rec B, Februar 2018